Four-Bits/Aerothon-6.0/README.md

 🗺️ Enter source and destination cities / airports (IATA code).

 👀 Visualize paths for the possible flights.

+😶‍🌫️ Shows if a flight can take off or not based on weather conditions.

 ### Built in association with Airbus Aerothon 6.0.